mozilla/agithub/README.md

 1. Networking Exceptions (from the `http` library).
 Catch these with `try .. catch` blocks, as you otherwise would.

-2. Github API errors.
+2. GitHub API errors.
 These means you're doing something wrong with the API, and they are always evident in the response's status.
 The API considerately returns a helpful error message in the JSON body.